-Started in 2007, Flushing Bank has assets totaling $6 billion and deposits totaling $4 billion, ranking the institution as a large bank.
-Flushing Bank, whose headquarters are in Uniondale, New York, lacks premium access to customer service, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-Coming in at an average 3.8 out of 5 stars, Flushing Bank proves it is a decent choice, but with better options out there.
-Flushing Bank has a complete selection of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-Flushing Bank has a fair savings rate; other popular banks have higher rates.
-If you're looking for a checking account for everyday use, Flushing Bank's standard checking account does not have a monthly fee.
-Banks that offer free checking as well as a high interest rate savings account are the best bet for returning the most income on your deposits while having convenient access to your funds.
+Established in 2007, Flushing Bank has assets totaling $6 billion and deposits totaling $4 billion, classifying it as a large bank.
+Flushing Bank, whose headquarters are in Uniondale, New York, lacks premium access to support representatives, with no options for live chat or all-day service.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+With a score of 3.8 stars out of 5, Flushing Bank should be near the middle of the pack in your search for a bank.
+Flushing Bank has a mixture of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+Flushing Bank has a fair savings rate; you can find higher rates with other banks.
+If you're interested in stress-free personal checking, Flushing Bank's standard checking account does not have a monthly fee.
+Obtaining a checking account with no monthly fee and a savings account with a high interest rate at the same institution is your best bet for accruing the most income on your deposits while having convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 1.90%, Flushing Bank ranks poorly in comparison to the national average.
-Flushing Bank's CD rates are 0.15% and 2.87% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account has an APY of 2.25%.
-Given Flushing Bank's poor savings rate, you should think about opting for higher earning savings accounts with other banks.
+Flushing Bank has a savings rate of 1.90%, which is poor in comparison to the national average.
+Flushing Bank's one-year and five-year term lengths CDs earn at a rate of 2.25% and 2.87%, respectively, while its highest-yielding money market account earns at a rate of 2.25%.
+Given its poor savings rate, you should think about looking elsewhere to open savings accounts.

 How Flushing Bank's Savings Rates Compare

-On average, Flushing Bank charges its customers extremely low fees as compared against the national average.
-With no monthly fee, Flushing Bank's checking account is perfect for those who need an easy checking account.
-Flushing Bank doesn't refund out-of-network ATM fees, meaning you'll need to find a Flushing Bank ATM or eat the withdrawal fee.
+Flushing Bank charges its customers extremely low fees compared to the average U.S. bank.
+With no monthly fee, Flushing Bank's checking account is ideal for people who want an easy banking experience.
+Flushing Bank doesn't reimburse out-of-network ATM fees, which means you will be required to search for a Flushing Bank ATM or accept the fee.

 Flushing Bank is a brick-and-mortar bank, with 20 total bank locations in New York.
-With a mobile app, Flushing Bank provides easy account access, even from home or work.
-Flushing Bank receives a superb consumer satisfaction rating due to relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+With a mobile app, Flushing Bank provides straightforward mobile banking, even from home or work.
+Flushing Bank receives a superb consumer satisfaction score based on comparatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-Flushing Bank ranks as a large bank owning $6 billion in assets as well as deposits totaling $4 billion.
-Flushing Bank has an excellent Texas Ratio of 3.68%, signifying that the bank is in superb financial well-being and far from failure.
+Flushing Bank ranks as a large bank and owns $6 billion in assets and deposits totaling $4 billion.
+Flushing Bank's Texas Ratio is 3.68%, indicating that Flushing Bank is in superb financial shape and far from failure.
 Additionally, Flushing Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis